simonchu47/CarND-Behavioral-Cloning-P3/README.md

 # Behavioral Cloning Project

+This project is the third project of Udacity Self-driving Car Nanodegree Term1.
 The goals / steps of this project are the following:

 * Use the simulator to collect data of good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set